Baseflow/flutter-geolocator/geolocator/README.md

 ### Permissions

-The geolocator will automatically try to request permissions when you try to acquire a location through the `getCurrentPosition` or `getPositionStream` methods.
-We do however provide methods that will allow you to manually handle requesting permissions.

-**NOTE**

 When using the web platform, the `checkPermission` method will return the `LocationPermission.denied` status, when the browser doesn't support the JavaScript Permissions API.
 Nevertheless, the `getCurrentPosition` and `getPositionStream` methods can still be used on the web platform.

 If you want to check if the user already granted permissions to acquire the device's location you can make a call to the `checkPermission` method: